sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

   <p style="text-align: center"><a href="https://vimeo.com/385925610" target="_blank">View on Vimeo</a></p>
 </p>

 Quickly toggle between case sensitive and case insensitive queries using the `Aa` icon in the search field.
 Previously, this filter was applied by adding `case:yes` to the search query.
-This toggle simplifies and standardizes this functionality.
+The toggle simplifies and standardizes this functionality.

 ## Create draft automation campaigns